Kvesić

-Kvesić ([ˈkvesitɕ]) or Kvesic/Kvesich is a Bosnian and Croatian surname.
-It is derived from the Turkish term kavas (from Arabic: قوّاس (qwwas) with the meaning "archer", "arrow and bow carrying guard") for a kavass by adding the Serbo-Croatian surname forming suffix -ić.
+Kvesić ([ˈkvesitɕ]) or Kvesic/Kvesich is a Croatian and Herzegovinian surname.
+The surname has its roots in the Dalmatia region.
+It is believed the surname is derived from the Old Croatian term kves (with the meaning "cross", or "small cross") or from the term kvesa (meaning to stand out or protrude) with the addition of the Slavic surname forming suffix -ić.

 Notable people with the surname include: